iossifovlab/gpf/userdocs/administration/pheno.rst

 Inference parameters
 ####################

-* `min_individuals` - The minimum amount of values for a measure to be classified, any amount under this will be classified immediately as `raw`.
+* `min_individuals` - The minimum amount of people in the instrument required for its measures to be classified, any amount under this will classify all instrument measures as `raw`.

 * `non_numeric_cutoff` - The fraction of values required to be non-numeric in order for a measure to be considered non-numeric.
   A cutoff of 0.06 means that if the amount of non-numeric values in the measure is below 6%, then the measure is considered numeric.